GJWT/NodeOIDCCli/readme.md

 ## Global Methods

-### Factory(reqName, serviceContext, stateDb, clientAuthnMethod, serviceConfiguration)
+### Factory method
-Global function that fetches the service object based on the service name and initializes the service object with the httpLib, keyJar, and clientAuthenticationMethod params.
+Factory(reqName, serviceContext, stateDb, clientAuthnMethod, serviceConfiguration) Global function that fetches the service object based on the service name and initializes the service object with the httpLib, keyJar, and clientAuthenticationMethod params.

-### OicFactory(reqName, serviceContext, stateDb, clientAuthnMethod, serviceConfiguration)
+### OicFactory method
-A similar factory function, called OicFactory exists in the OIC folder to fetch the OIC service objects
+OicFactory(reqName, serviceContext, stateDb, clientAuthnMethod, serviceConfiguration) A similar factory function, called OicFactory exists in the OIC folder to fetch the OIC service objects

-### buildServices(serviceDefinitions, serviceFactory, serviceContext, stateDb, clientAuthMethod)
+### buildServices method
-Takes a dictionary with a reference to which service subclass that should be instantiated as key and specific service configuration for that instance as value.
+buildServices(serviceDefinitions, serviceFactory, serviceContext, stateDb, clientAuthMethod) Takes a dictionary with a reference to which service subclass that should be instantiated as key and specific service configuration for that instance as value.